CyberAgent/delayedFeedback/README.md

 This method is introduced in [1].

-We implemented it in Cython to compare our method[2] to DFM.
+We implemented it in Cython to compare how long it takes to train our method[2] and DFM.

 ## Important scripts